domsantschi/llm-convo/README.md

 - Visit `http://0.0.0.0:5234`
 - Enter the openai compatible api checkpoint address in format `http://address:port/v1` i.e. `http://192.168.1.163:5001/v1` and press Connect Endpoint button for both Endpoints.
-- You sohuld get an popup connection succesful and the Endpoint button will turn green.
+- You should get an popup connection succesful and the Endpoint button will turn green.
 - Once both Enndpoint buttons are green it's go time.
 - Write the Intial Prompt in the bottom text input area and click the Send button.